An official website of the European Union. See all European Institutions

-EU-NATO cooperation will continue to take place on the basis of key guiding principles: openness, transparency, inclusiveness and reciprocity, in full respect of the decision-making autonomy and procedures of both organisations without prejudice to the specific character of the security and defence policy of any Member State.
+Cooperation between the EU and NATO is now the established norm and daily practice and continues to take place on the basis of key guiding principles: openness, transparency, inclusiveness and reciprocity, in full respect of the decision-making autonomy and procedures of both organisations without prejudice to the specific character of the security and defence policy of any Member State.

 20 out of the 74 current proposals for cooperation are focussed on countering hybrid threats.
 The European Centre of Excellence for Countering Hybrid Threats effectively contributes to strengthening EU-NATO cooperation in this area.
 EU and NATO personnel have participated in the Centre’s activities to develop a better understanding of hybrid threats and the options to counter them in a coordinated way.